adamokasha/snapsapp/readme.md

 ### Production

-The app is configured to build for production on Heroku.
+The app is configured to build for production on Heroku after being deployed.

+Otherwise, first navigate to `client` directory and run `npm run build`.
+Then cd back to the root directory and start the server by running `npm run start` or optionally you can configure pm2 on your server.

 ## Component Design